-If they’re going to join you in power clean, wind sprints, etc. make them do it but do teach them the proper technique.
+If they’re going to join you in power clean, wind sprints, etc., make them do it but teach them the proper technique.
 Let them do whatever they want.
 However, tell them how to use the equipment safely.
 If your kids love doing a workout with you, you can look forward to having a garage gym.

 Remember, if your kid is too young, let the aim of the gym only be fun and play.
 After all, you can always train them when they reach the right age.